gwizard/gwizard/README.md

 classes the same either way.

 ### What about Dagger instead of Guice?
-Dagger2 looks great!
+Dagger2 looks neato!
 We'll consider migrating (or creating DWizard) just as soon as it supports AOP.
 Aspects are just too useful for managing transaction state, identity, etc. AOP doesn't appear to be on the Dagger2 roadmap yet, and in the mean time, Guice works great.